Public works

-preservation and restoration of forests and wetlands) and other, usually long-term, physical assets and facilities.
-Though often interchangeable with public infrastructure and public capital, public works does not necessarily carry an economic component, thereby being a broader term.
+Public works are a broad category of infrastructure projects, financed and procured by a government body for employment, health and safety, and recreational uses in the greater community.
+They include environmental protection (drinking water protection, preservation and restoration of forests and wetlands, soil erosion reduction, wildlife habitat preservation), public buildings (hospitals, municipal buildings, and schools), public services (dams, electrical grid, sewage treatment, and water supply and treatment), public spaces (beaches, parks, and public squares), transport infrastructure (airports, bridges, canals, pipelines, ports, railroads, and roads) and other, usually long-term, physical assets and facilities.
+Though often interchangeable with public capital and public infrastructure, public works does not necessarily carry an economic component, thereby being a broader term.
 Construction may be undertaken either by directly employed labour or by a private operator.

 Public works has been encouraged since antiquity.
 The Roman emperor Nero encouraged the construction of various infrastructure projects during widespread deflation.

 Overview

 Public works is a multi-dimensional concept in economics and politics, touching on multiple arenas including: recreation (parks, beaches, trails), aesthetics (trees, green space), economy (goods and people movement, energy), law (police and courts), and neighborhood (community centers, social services buildings).
 It represents any constructed object that augments a nation's physical infrastructure.

 Municipal infrastructure, urban infrastructure, and rural development usually represent the same concept but imply either large cities or developing nations' concerns respectively.
 The terms public infrastructure or critical infrastructure are at times used interchangeably.
 However, critical infrastructure includes public works (dams, waste water systems, bridges, etc.) as well as facilities like hospitals, banks, and telecommunications systems and views them from a national security viewpoint and the impact on the community that the loss of such facilities would entail.